ChristinaLien/UTIMCO-sum-menu/README.md

 #UTIMCO Sum Menu
-This Python program utilizes two-dimensional lists in order to sum the id's of menu items that have a label.
+This Python program utilizes two-dimensional lists in order to sum the ID's of menu items that have a label.

 #Environment
 This program was created using Notepad and Python 3.4.2.